 As guardian of a treasure of worldwide interest, Occitania is once again part of history.
 Its image, its natural heritage and its ability to surprise us are rooted in the underwater world of southern France.
 The media are passionate about this incredible “miraculous catch”, as well as the scientific press.
 The very serious site futura-sciences puts the Hérault department in the spotlight.
 France3 also.
 As well as RMC-BFM TV, Sciences et Avenir, Ouest France and Midi Libre.

 Consequently, cultural tourism and green (and blue) tourism will obviously reap the benefits of this exceptional media coverage.
 It contributes to the influence of the Hérault department, the Cap d’Agde and Marseillan throughout the world.
 In addition, other events allow the Languedoc region to shine.
-Let’s mention the Lux Marseillan real estate project, formerly known as Lux La Baraquette, in which Miguel Espada – a native of the area – is the main investor.
+Let’s mention the Lux Marseillan real estate project, formerly known as Lux Marseillan, in which Miguel Espada – a native of the area – is the main investor.

 Thus, on land, with this real estate complex in Marseillan, or in the oceans, with the Biotech Planctonid (another company of Miguel Espada), the Occitan seems determined to make a name for itself beyond our borders and the continents.